dhowe/ritajs-v2/README.md

 ### Visual Studio Code

-Once you have things running with npm/mocha, you might also try VSCode.
+Once you have things running with npm/mocha, you might also try [VSCode](https://code.visualstudio.com/).

-Some of the following extensions may be useful:
+Some of the following extensions may also be useful:

 * hbenl.vscode-mocha-test-adapter
 * hbenl.vscode-test-explorer